chakraya/myblogjounney/_posts/2020-04-12-configure-rbac-in-kubernetes.md

 ---
 layout: post
+title: Create users on  Kubernetes cluster
-title: Role-based access control (RBAC) in Kubernetes
+description: How to create users on Kubernetes cluster using Role-based access control (RBAC)
 comments_id: 2
 ---
 {% seo %}